FME Version

 The SchemaMapper transformer adds the attribute _schemamapper_row_ids to each mapped feature.
 This is a list of row numbers in the schema table that were referenced during the mapping.

-In some cases you may have to reduce the size of the schema mapping table to include only those rows that a particular feature type should reference and then work back from there.
+In some cases, you may have to reduce the size of the schema mapping table to include only those rows that a particular feature type should reference, and then work back from there.
 The ordering of your rows in the schema table is important - see above.
-More general filters should be placed first in the lookup table with more specific filters following.
+More general filters should be placed first in the lookup table, followed by more specific filters.

 Data Attribution